UbiquityRobotics/ubiquity_main/install_overview.md

 ## Overview

-The primary issue that makes the Ubiquity Robotics (hereafter abbreviated as UR) Software Development Environment (hereafter abbreviated as SDE) complicated is that the UR robot platforms are mobile.
-A mobile robot platform can independently move around.
+The Ubiquity Robotics Software Development Environment provides all of the software tools that you need to develop software for a Ubiquity Robotics robot.
+Since "Ubiquity Robotics Software Development Environment" is a real mouthful, it tends to be abbreviated as "UR SDE", where "UR" stands for "Ubiquity Robotics" and "SDE" stands for "Software Development Environment".

-What this means is that the UR robots are programmed  without a display, keyboard, and mouse directly connected to the robot.
-A robot that is without out a connected display, keyboard and mouse is said to be in a "headless" configuration.
+The primary issue that makes the UR SDE  complicated is that the UR robot platforms are "headless".
+What "headless" means is that there is no display, keyboard, or mouse attached to the robot.
+The reason why UR robots are headless is because it is difficult to develop software when your display, keyboard, and mouse are moving around.

-The way you program a headless UR robot is with another computer that UR calls the host computer.
+The way the UR SDE is structured, all software development is done at stationary computer called the host computer.
 The host computer has the attached display, keyboard and mouse.
 The host computer can be either a desktop or a laptop computer.
-The host computer connects to the UR mobile robot via a WiFi network connection.
-The entire is a bit involved and you will be carefully guided through the unfortunately somewhat tedious process.
+The host computer connects to the UR robot platform via a WiFi network connection.

-All of the current UR robot platforms only support the Raspberry Pi 3 processor board.
-The host computer hardware requirements are more
+Setting up the stationary host computer and connecting it to a UR robot platform is a bit involved.
+This document will carefully guide you through the unfortunately somewhat tedious process.

-flexible:
+The host computer hardware requirements are pretty flexible:

-* Either an Intel64 or AMD64 processor with 2 or more cores.
+* A 64-bit Intel or AMD processor with 2 or more cores.

 * RAM memory should be 8 Gigabytes or more.